Trail Ridge

 The Trail Ridge is a sand ridge in southeastern Georgia and northeastern Florida.
 Portions of the sand on the ridge contain deposits of heavy metals, which have been mined near the southern end of the ridge.
 The ridge was initially described as a relic beach ridge, thought to have originated in the Pliocene or early to middle Pleistocene epoch as a barrier island with a fresh water lagoon to its west, of which the Okefenokee Swamp may be a relic of the northern end.
-Later investigation of the internal structure of the southernmost part of the ridge suggests that the current ridge is the result of an inland migration of a line of coastal dunes.
-Part of the southern end of the ridge overlays a layer of peat that may represent a freshwater swamp that was buried when the dune line migrated inland.
+Later investigation of the internal structure of the southernmost part of the ridge suggests that the ridge is the result of an inland migration of a line of coastal dunes.
+Part of the southern end overlays a layer of peat that may represent a freshwater swamp that was buried when the dune line migrated inland.

 Name

 Trail Ridge is named for the Alachua Trail, which ran along its crest in Florida.
 The Alachua Trail was an Indian trail that led from the Altamaha River in Georgia to the "Alachua Country", the area around what is now called Paynes Prairie in Alachua County, Florida, that was used by white Americans in the colonial and Florida Territorial periods.
 In Florida, the trail followed the crest of the ridge from east of Maccleney to Kingsley Lake, providing a dry path between flanking wetlands.